 In collaboration with MGH Hematology and with other clinical divisions at MGH, the Blood Transfusion Service conducts clinical research in the disciplines of transfusion medicine, hemostasis and thrombophilia.
 The Blood Transfusion Service is a member of the NHLBI Clinical Trials Network in Transfusion Medicine and Hemostasis.

 Dr. Dzik is a founding member of the Biomedical Excellence for Safer Transfusion (BEST) Collaborative.
 In 2002, Dr. Dzik led a large, international, multicenter BEST Study focused on blood grouping errors due to miscollected samples.
 A previous international study with this group focused on standardization of CD34+ cell counting during progenitor cell collections.
+In 2008, he conducted a pivotal trial on universal leukoreduction.
+In 2016, he and his colleagues conducted a trial of oxygen delivery by stored blood.

 For a list of co-authors, related research concepts, and a timeline, visit Dr. Dzik's profile page at the Harvard Clinical and Translational Science Center.